Bissbert/FondueCatcher/readme.md

 ## How to contribute

 If you want to contribute to the code, you can create a new branch and create a pull request.</br>

+For information on how to run it locally, see the [How to install from source](#from-source) section.